 "Innovation is Top of Mind in the Netherlands"

-This testimonial video of Clinton Hauer highlights the focus of the Netherlands on innovation and technology, especially when it comes to the AI industry.
+This video testimonial featuring Clinton Hauer highlights the Netherlands' emphasis on innovation and technology, especially within the AI industry.

 Certificate of Good Conduct (VOG)

 If you are about to start a new job, your employer might ask you to provide a Certificate of Good Conduct, Verklaring Omtrent Gedrag (VOG).
 This is a document showing that you did not commit any criminal offences that are relevant to the performance of your duties.
 It can be obtained in three ways:

 - Through Justis (Ministry of Justice and Security’s screening authority)